mibrs/mibrs.github.io/_posts/23-03-21-Get-Started-With-Alice3-Part7.md

 ### Video about coding procedures.

-The follwing video from the Alice 3 website explains how to create a procedure in more detail.
+The follwing video from the Alice 3 website explains in more detail how to create a procedure.

 <iframe
         width="560" height="315"